-Submissions are up to 8 pages including references in the new ACM Primary Article Templates.
+Submissions are up to 8 pages excluding references in the new ACM Primary Article Templates.
 Detailed instructions on formatting and submission can be found at Extended Abstract Submission Guidelines.

 Interactivity papers are archived in the ACM Digital Library in the CHI PLAY 2022 Extended Abstracts.

 (all times are 23:59 Anywhere on Earth or AoE):

 |Interactivity submission deadline (extended abstract and walkthrough video)

 Submission deadline extended due to technical issues with PCS

 |August 16, 2022||Decisions sent to authors|

 |August 22, 2022||Camera-ready submission deadline, including extended abstract and walkthrough video|